 So you are wondering: how much does a proofreader make in the UK?
 The first question we need to ask is:

 How much does a proofreader make as a freelancer or as a full-time job?

 They really are two different things.
 As a full-time job you will be paid a yearly salary and the number of documents you proofread may vary.
 As a freelancer you are largely sourcing the work for yourself and there will be times when you have no work at all, but you set your own rates.

 Full-time proofreading job salaries

-A quick search shows that a full-time, salaried proofreader can expect to make between £16,000 and £30,000 per year in 2023.
+A quick search shows that a full-time, salaried proofreader can expect to make between £24,000 and £35,000 per year in 2023.
 This range is probably a UK-wide average.
 A constantly updated overview of proofreading salaries can be found on a leading job website called Glassdoor: https://www.glassdoor.co.uk/Salaries/proofreader-salary-SRCH_KO0,11.htm

 Note that this salary range is for jobs such as “content editor”, “proofreader” or “editor”.
 Other jobs such press officer or content executive can be jobs that require a large amount of proofreading, but are not true “proofreading” jobs.